 or such greater amounts as may be specified by the Board for uniform application.

-If nuclear material exempted from safeguards under this Agreement is to be processed or stored together with nuclear material subject to safeguards under this Agreement, provision shall be made for the re-application of safeguards thereto.
+If exempted nuclear material is to be processed or stored together with nuclear material subject to safeguards under this Agreement, provision shall be made for the re-application of safeguards thereto.

 SUBSIDIARY ARRANGEMENTS